Eberhard Weber

 Eberhard Weber is a German double bassist and composer.
 As a bass player, he is known for his highly distinctive tone and phrasing.
 Weber's compositions blend chamber jazz, European classical music, minimalism and ambient music, and are regarded as characteristic examples of the ECM Records sound.

 Early life

 Weber was born on January 22, 1940, in Stuttgart Germany.
 His father was a music teacher which meant that Weber received classical music training growing up, beginning on the cello at 6 years old.
 He began to play the double bass in high school when he was 16 years old.
 His music teacher wanted someone to play the bass and Weber volunteered.

-Early on in Weber’s musical journey, he met pianist Wolfgang Dauner with whom he would work for many years throughout his career.
-They met while both were playing at the Dusseldorf Amateur Jazz Festival.
+Early on in Weber's musical journey, he met pianist Wolfgang Dauner with whom he would work for many years throughout his career.
+They met while both were playing at the Düsseldorf Amateur Jazz Festival.